George Campbell Jr.: Cooper Union controversy and investigation by New York state Attorney General

 In an investigation of Cooper Union's finances released in a cross petition on September 2, 2015, New York state Attorney General Eric Schneiderman found that "President Campbell misinformed the community as to the strength of Cooper Union’s finances, when they had sufficient information to know the truth of the school’s increasingly dire condition."
-Additionally, Schneiderman found that Campbell had an "apparent conflict of interest" in a $175,000 bonus that would to be awarded George Campbell Jr., if construction of the New Academic Building at 41 Cooper Square was completed while he was President.
+Additionally, Schneiderman found that Campbell had an "apparent conflict of interest" in a $175,000 bonus that would to be awarded George Campbell Jr., if construction of the New Academic Building at 41 Cooper Square was completed while he was president.

 The investigation concluded that the Schools financial difficulties in fact had happened under Campbell's presidency and planning: "The Attorney General’s financial and operational investigation, which began in August 2014 and the results of which are being released today, revealed that Cooper Union’s current financial problems are rooted in the failure of a 2006 plan to finance the construction of a new academic building at 41 Cooper Square.
 The plan involved the school taking out a $175 million mortgage loan on the land it owns beneath the Chrysler Building, while simultaneously committing to a long-term renegotiation of its lease with the tenant that owns and operates the building."

 Awards

 Campbell received the Drexel University Centennial Medal as an inaugural a member of the Drexel 100, the Leon J. Obermeyer Award from the City of Philadelphia Board of Education, the 1993 George Arents Award for distinguished alumni of Syracuse University, and several honorary doctorates including Syracuse University.
-He has been elected to the Alumni Hall of Fame at the Central High School of Philadelphia.
 He is a Fellow of the American Association for the Advancement of Science and the New York Academy of Sciences.

 Personal life

-Campbell was born to Lillian and George Campbell on December 2, 1945 in Richmond, Virginia.
+Campbell was born to Lillian and George Campbell on December 2, 1945, in Richmond, Virginia.

-He is married since 1968 to Mary Schmidt Campbell, President of Spelman College and dean emerita of New York University's Tisch School of the Arts.
-Campbell and his wife have three sons and live in Atlanta, GA.
+He has been married since 1968 to Mary Schmidt Campbell, who is the former president of Spelman College and dean emerita of New York University's Tisch School of the Arts.
+Campbell and his wife have three sons and live in Atlanta, Georgia.